Jonlysun/DERETFound/README.md

 ## News
 - [x] Release the code of DERETFound
+- [ ] Release the pre-training model and fine-tuning models of DERETFound
 - [ ] Release the code of retinal-image diffusion model
 - [ ] Provide the Online demo for retinal-image diffusion